rremple/intervalidus/readme.md

 ## Using and Extending

-There is nothing remarkable about `LocalDate` here.
+There is nothing remarkable about `LocalDate` and the other types used in the examples above.
 It is an example of something called a "domain value" upon which a "domain" can be defined.
 Domain values are finite with min/max values, an order, and an ordered hash function.
 There are two kinds of domain values: discrete and continuous.
 Discrete values have methods for finding successors/predecessors where continuous values do not.
 It is the domain built on top of the domain value that is used to define "interval" boundaries.
-Intervals using a continuous domain values have boundaries that are either open or closed.
+Intervals using a continuous domain values have boundaries that are either open or closed where discrete domain boundaries (apart from -∞ and +∞) are always closed.
 Note that intervals with more than one dimension may include both discrete and continuous dimensions, as was shown in an example earlier.